ibm-cloud-docs/sap/sap-terraform-automate-3tier-nw-hana.md

     # SAP Database VSI variables:
     DB-HOSTNAME     = "sapjavadb"
     DB-PROFILE      = "mx2-16x128"
-    DB-IMAGE        = "ibm-redhat-7-6-amd64-sap-hana-1" # For any manual change in the terraform code, you have to make sure that you use a certified image based on the SAP NOTE: 2927211.
+    DB-IMAGE        = "ibm-redhat-7-6-amd64-sap-hana-1" # For any manual change in the terraform code, you have to make sure that you use a certified image based on the SAP Note: 2927211.

     # SAP APPs VSI variables:
     APP-HOSTNAME    = "sapjavci"
     APP-PROFILE     = "bx2-4x16"
-    APP-IMAGE       = "ibm-redhat-7-6-amd64-sap-applications-1" # For any manual change in the terraform code, you have to make sure that you use a certified image based on the SAP NOTE: 2927211.
+    APP-IMAGE       = "ibm-redhat-7-6-amd64-sap-applications-1" # For any manual change in the terraform code, you have to make sure that you use a certified image based on the SAP Note: 2927211.

     ```

     The hostname must have up to 13 characters as required by SAP.
 For more information about the rules that apply to hostnames for SAP systems, see SAP Note 611361 - Hostnames of SAP ABAP Platform servers

 4. Customize your SAP system configuration.
 Modify the ``input.auto.tfvars`` file to specify SAP system configuration and enter the location of the downloaded SAP Kits.
-For descriptions of the variables, see the `README` [file](https://github.com/IBM-Cloud/sap-automated-deployment-scripts/tree/master/sapsingletierdb2).
+For descriptions of the variables, see the `README` [file](https://github.com/IBM-Cloud/sap-netweaver-java-hana).

     ```
     #HANA DB configuration